ascopes/java-compiler-testing/README.md

 ## Features

-- Ability to run compilation on real files, classpath resources, and in-memory files.
+- Ability to run compilation on real files, class path resources, and in-memory files.
+- Supports Java 9 JPMS modules as intended.
+- Ability to customise a large assortment of configuration parameters to enable you to test exactly what you need to test.
-- Provides support for `javac` and `ecj` out of the box, with the ability to support other JSR-199 implementations if desired.
+- Provides support for `javac` and `ecj` out of the box, with the ability to support other JSR-199 implementations if desired -- just make use of one of the compiler classes, or make your own!
 - Implements a fully functional JSR-199 Path JavaFileManager.
 - Fluent syntax for creating configurations, executing them, and inspecting the results.